alanbjordan/chuck-react/README.md

 ## Chuck-React Project

 This project is a Chuck Norris API React Application.
-The goal of this project was to refactor a past Chuck Norris MVC style application into a React application.
+The goal of this project is to refactor a past Chuck Norris MVC style application into a React application.

 ## Components